DataMedSci/ProtonBeamsComposer/README.md

 ### Example usage

-From main directory execute line below to generate a SOBP with range 15.0mm and 15.0mm spread.
+From the main directory execute line below to generate a SOBP with range 15.0 mm and 15.0 mm spread.

 ```
 $ python run.py --range 15 --spread 15 --verbose